niplav/site/masturbation_and_attractiveness.md

 at around 40 days or more (and doesn't diminish with the time since the last masturbation increasing), it also has an effect on other men, though this is not really elaborated further.
 The effects are noticeable.

+The reasons given for this increase in attractiveness are as follows:

+* Microexpressions
+* Placebo effect
+* Pheromones
+* Higher effort in searching partners

 Given these claims, it should be possible to broadly test the claims made by members of the NoFap community.